 The work of SOS Children's Villages children's charity in Canada started in the 1960s with the founding of the "Friends of SOS Children's Villages Canada" by a group of volunteers.
 Although Canada is home to only one SOS Children's Village, the importance of it remains undisputed.
 Canada may be a wealthy and industrialised nation.
 However, numerous children continue to suffer parental neglect and tens of thousands grow up without their parents.
 At the moment there is one SOS Children's Village and one SOS Social Centre in Canada.

 SOS Children's Villages in Canada:

-Other programmes are designed to enlighten potential co-workers, volunteers, supporters, donors, media and the general public about the SOS Children's Village mission and to support and strengthen the extended community of foster families.
+Other programs are designed to enlighten potential co-workers, volunteers, supporters, donors, media and the general public about the SOS Children's Village mission and to support and strengthen the extended community of foster families.

 Situation of the children in Canada:

 In Canada, around 45,000 children are orphans.
 Orphans are deprived of their first line of protection – their parents.
 Parental neglect, abuse or the complete absence of parental care has a strong impact on a child’s life as an adult.